Stavrenas/Stavrenas/README.md

 - Hello, I’m @Stavrenas
-- 💻 I’m a Software Developer, with interest in Back-end development, Android development and High Performance Computing.
+- 💻 I’m a Software Developer, with interest in Back-End Development, Android Development and High Performance Computing.
 - 🛰 I’m also an active member in a student research team called SpaceDot , working on the [AcubeSat project](https://gitlab.com/acubesat).
 - How to reach me
   1. 📩 malakoudisst@gmail.com